oe1wkl/Morserino-32/Documentation/Assembly Instructions/Detailed Assembly Instructions.md

  *Attached pin headers*

  **Be very careful when handling the Heltec module!
 Do not apply pressure to the display or the cable connecting the display, or the coil antenna** - these things are very brittle and break easily. **Hold the Heltec module by its PCB only and slowly wiggle the header onto the pins!**

+ If you want, you can glue the sticker with the pin designation of the Heltec module on the side of the module's pins (but this is by no means necessary): On the side of the paddles the sticker with "GND" to "16", opposite the one with "GND" to "21".
+"GND" is always close to the USB socket.

 6. Put the Heltec module with its attached headers carefully onto the PCB, so that the USB connector is positioned on the edge of the PCB, and making sure you are not bending any pins; then solder the header pins to the PCB, again making sure that everything sits very flush on the PCB.